-- Birth of a child and to care for such child (up to 12 months after the birth of the child). - Placement of a child for adoption or foster care (up to 12 months after the placement of the child). - Care of your seriously ill spouse, child or parent. - A serious health condition that makes you unable to perform your job functions.
+- Birth of a child and to care for such child (up to 12 months after the birth of the child). - Placement of a child for adoption or foster care (up to 12 months after the placement of the child). - Care of your seriously ill spouse, child or parent. - A serious health condition that makes you unable to perform your essential job functions.

 A qualified employee is entitled to up to 12 weeks of leave in a 12 month period under the FMLA.
-The 12 month period will begin 12 months from the first date leave is used.
-During the time an employee is granted leave under the FMLA you must pay the regular contribution for coverage for you and your covered dependents.
-Your contribution must be paid by the third week of each month for your coverage to continue in the following month.
+The 12 month period will be measured looking back 12 months from the date leave is used.
+During the time an employee is granted leave under the FMLA you must pay your regular contribution for coverage for you and your covered dependents.
+Your contribution must be paid monthly according to the employer's direction.